How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 example.com v=spf1 mx ip4:1.1.1.1/32 include:_spf.example.net -all

-DKIM (aka DomainKeys Identified Mail) DKIM is an email authentication standard that is associated with a signature checker that a sender inserts into the email message.
-Sender’s cryptographic signatures are designed for receivers to verify by using DNS-hosted public keys.
+DKIM (aka DomainKeys Identified Mail) DKIM is an email authentication standard associated with a signature checker that a sender inserts into the email message.
+The sender’s cryptographic signatures are designed for receivers to verify by using DNS-hosted public keys.
 If the signature is correct and checked, DKIM identifies it as a reliable domain level.

 DKIM record example